guilhemmarchand/TA-jira-service-desk-simple-addon/docs/troubleshoot.rst

 If a record exists in the KVstore, the Add-on will re-attempt the creation every 5 minutes during 3 days per record, if it continuously failed durant that period, a key sentence ``permanent failure!`` is logged.

-An out of box alert named ``JIRA Service Desk - detection of permanent issue creation failure`` can be activated to monitor and track permanent JIRA failures, **the alert is by default disabled**.
+An out of box alert named ``JIRA Service Desk - detection of permanent issue creation failure`` is provided to monitor and track permanent JIRA failures, **the alert is by default enabled**.

 After 7 days in the KVstore, a record is automatically and definitively purged.